All the best Labor Day sales to shop this weekend | CNN Underscored

 - Clarks: Shoes, accessories and more are 25% off for Labor Day.

-- Clarks’ Botanicals: Take 30% off sitewide on full-sized skincare products to add to your routine.
+- Clarks’ Botanicals: Take 30% off sitewide on full-size skin care products to add to your routine.

 - Columbia: The beloved outdoor brand is getting you ready for fall adventures with 25% off almost everything for Labor Day.